Basic Korean 2

-The course provides students with a lower Intermediate knowledge of Korean and practice of using Korean in a variety of everyday situations.
-It allows students to interact with Korean speakers in Korea and to use original Korean language sources within the level covered in the course.
+The module provides students with a lower Intermediate knowledge of Korean and practice of using Korean in a variety of everyday situations.
+It allows students to interact with Korean speakers in Korea and to use original Korean language sources within the level covered in the module.

 Method of assessment

-One three-hour written examination taken in May/June (70%); an oral examination of 15 minutes taken in May/June (10%); continuous assessment throughout the course (20%).
+One three-hour written examination taken in May/June (70%); an oral examination of 15 minutes taken in May/June (10%); continuous assessment throughout the module (20%).

 - Continuing Korean.
 King & Yeon.
 Tuttle Publishing Co.

-- Also additional materials which will be made available throughout the course.
+- Also additional materials which will be made available throughout the module.

 Additional Korean References

 - Integrated Korean: Beginning Level 1 .
 Yong-mee Cho.
 University of Hawai’i Press

 - Integrated Korean: Beginning Level 2 .
 Yong-mee Cho.
 University of Hawai’i Press